chrisdobbins/chrisdobbins.github.io/README.md

 * Google Maps API

 ### Faith Vending (6/2015)
 I did this as a mockup for a local vending machine company.
-This was my first freelance project.
+This project was never completed because the company owners decided they didn't need a website after all.
 ####Technologies Used:
 * HTML5
 * CSS3